-Sadiq Khan accused of “suspending democracy” after refusing to meet London Assembly for 6 weeks
+Sadiq Khan refuses to meet London Assembly for 6 weeks

 · City Hall Tories have criticised Sadiq Khan for “suspending democracy” during the coronavirus crisis by refusing to meet the London Assembly for over six weeks.